gsheara/Seattle-Weather/Seattle-Weather-README.md

 # Data
 The data used for this project contains two dataframes, one from New York weather stations and one from Seattle weather stations.
 This includes information about percipitation, date, location, among others, collected over the course of 2020 to 2023.

-New York Data Set Link:
+New York Data Set Link: ny_rain.csv
-Seattle Data Set Link: ny_rain.csv
+Seattle Data Set Link: seattle_rain.csv